 I have had several conversations with moms, teachers, and students that felt the pressure of this “all or nothing” mentality.
 We have to be perfect, or else we become a “failure.”
 This is just not the case.
 We are not failures for having an off day.
 We might fail at a task, but we are not “failures.”
 We have to, more than ever, lean into supporting one another and giving an abundance of grace.
 This is hard for everyone!
 Compassion is a CLASSIC element of healthy parenting (and of life!).

 Take heart, parents!
-You ARE going to get through this season.
+You ARE going to get through this season!
+We’ll be praying for you as you navigate parenting in a pandemic.
 God has been faithful before and He will continue to be faithful in the Next Normal.
 Do your best.
 Give yourself grace.
 And when in doubt, remember to be CLASSIC in your parenting.